Joint Committee on Congressional Reform

 As the White House – and, by extension, Federal departments and agencies – has grown stronger, Congress has ceded more and more of its authority.
 There has been a significant breakdown in the authorization process as the congressional budget cycle gets more enmeshed in the campaign cycles.
 This may sound like mere procedural, but the authorization process is how Congress holds the Executive Branch accountable.
 The appropriations process, too, does not function as it should, instead taking a back seat as legislation is put together by party leadership, bypassing the traditional committee process.

 Consistent with its mission to help Members of Congress better serve their constituents, the Congressional Institute presents its on-going development of an inventory of reform ideas that include many proposals such as instituting biennial budgeting, re-instating earmarks in a responsible and transparent manner, bringing more debate to the House Floor through an open amendment process, and promoting civility.
-The ideas are presented through white papers authored by the Institute and through opinion pieces authored by Congressional Institute President Mark Strand.
-Additional ideas are housed on The Sausage Factory blog.
+The ideas are presented through white papers that the Institute publishes.
+Additional ideas are housed on our blog.

 Reform committees have traditionally been the way Congress undertakes significant internal reforms.
 Over the course of roughly the last 100 years, Joint Committees on the Organization of Congress have, among other priorities, led to changes in committee responsibilities, the development of the congressional budget process, greater staff and professional capacity in Member and committee offices, and lobbyist registration.
 The Legislative Reorganization Act of 1946 and a similar act in 1970, along with reforms instituted after the 1995 Republican takeover of Congress, show the importance of the work done by Joint Committees.